-- (a) GENERAL AUTHORITY. --Each eligible recipient that receives funds under this part shall use such funds to develop, coordinate, implement, or improve career and technical education programs to meet the gaps identified in the comprehensive needs assessment described in section 134(c). - (b) MANDATORY ALLOCATION OF FUNDS-Funds provided to eligible recipients in this section must be employed to enhance career and technical education programs that are adequately extensive, detailed, and high-quality to be effective. - (1) Facilitate career exploration and development through a structured, systematic approach to assist students, including those in middle grades.
-This should occur both prior to and during enrollment in career and technical education programs, helping students make educated decisions about their future educational and career paths, as well as their chosen programs of study.
+- (a) GENERAL AUTHORITY. --Each eligible recipient that receives funds under this part shall use such funds to develop, coordinate, implement, or improve Career and Technical Education programs to meet the gaps identified in the comprehensive needs assessment described in section 134(c). - (b) MANDATORY ALLOCATION OF FUNDS-Funds provided to eligible recipients in this section must be employed to enhance Career and Technical Education programs that are adequately extensive, detailed, and high-quality to be effective. - (1) Facilitate career exploration and development through a structured, systematic approach to assist students, including those in middle grades.
+This should occur both prior to and during enrollment in Career and Technical Education programs, helping students make educated decisions about their future educational and career paths, as well as their chosen programs of study.
 For details on specific activities, refer to Perkins V. - (2) Offer professional development opportunities for educators, faculty, school leaders, administrators, specialized instructional support staff, career guidance and academic counselors, or paraprofessionals.
-For details on specific activities, refer to Perkins V. - (3) Impart within career and technical education the skills required to pursue high-skill, high-wage, or indemand careers in various industry sectors or occupations. - (4) Promote the integration of academic competencies into career and technical education programs and courses of study to: - Enable CTE participants at the secondary level to meet the rigorous academic standards set under ESEA by the state. - Help CTE participants at the postsecondary level develop necessary academic skills. - (5) Plan and execute components that support the implementation of career and technical education programs and courses of study, aimed at boosting student achievement to meet the local performance levels established under section 113.
-For details on specific activities, refer to Perkins V. - (6) Develop and carry out evaluations of the initiatives funded under this part, including those necessary to fulfill the comprehensive needs assessment required under section 134(c) and the local report mandated under section 113(b)(4)(B). (b) REQUIRED USES OF FUNDS. --Funds made available to eligible recipients under this part shall be used to support career and technical education programs that are of sufficient size, scope, and quality to be effective.
+For details on specific activities, refer to Perkins V. - (3) Impart within Career and Technical Education the skills required to pursue high-skill, high-wage, or in-demand careers in various industry sectors or occupations. - (4) Promote the integration of academic competencies into Career and Technical Education programs and courses of study to: - Enable CTE participants at the secondary level to meet the rigorous academic standards set under ESEA by the state. - Help CTE participants at the postsecondary level develop necessary academic skills. - (5) Plan and execute components that support the implementation of Career and Technical Education programs and courses of study, aimed at boosting student achievement to meet the local performance levels established under section 113.
+For details on specific activities, refer to Perkins V. - (6) Develop and conduct evaluations of the initiatives funded under this part, including those necessary to fulfill the comprehensive needs assessment required under section 134(c) and the local report mandated under section 113(b)(4)(B).